sachgits/accounts-docker/README.md

 		firefox https://beta-accounts.dina-web.net

 Log in with the default Accounts API user credentials from the 'envapi.template' file that you have used, usually user: admin@nrm.se and pass: admin#001.

+## Upgrading the module locally

+		git pull

+**TODO**: Add instructions: should you build services using `--no-cache`, to avoid using old intermediate images from Docker's cache?
+Or force copying source files without using the cache at all?

 ## Building on Mac